bazhenov/tango/doc/commpage.md

 ## Motivation

 Tango runs the baseline (B) and candidate (C) benchmarks in **separate processes** for full isolation (distinct address spaces, independent OS-level metrics).
 The two children must start each sample at nearly the same instant so they experience identical system conditions.
-A shared memory region -- the "commpage" -- provides a low-latency, zero-syscall synchronization barrier between B and C.
+A shared memory region -- the "commpage" (common page) -- provides a low-latency, zero-syscall synchronization barrier between B and C.

 All **measurement data** (sample timings) flows back to the runner through JSON-RPC responses.
 The commpage carries **no measurement data** -- it exists solely so that two children can execute in lock-step.